amclay/Twitch-API/IRC.md

 - Connecting on the wrong port
 - Connecting to the wrong server
 - Using an incorrect username and/or password

+## Reconnection logic

+Twitch IRC processes ocasionally need to be restarted.
+When this happens, clients that have requested the IRCv3 `twitch.tv/commands` capability are issued a `RECONNECT`.
+After a short period of time, the connection will be closed.

+In this circumstance, please reconnect and rejoin channels that were on that connection as you would normally.

 ## Command & Message Limit